September 3, 2019

-One of the things I’ve discovered is the life changing practice of taking others along on the journey with you.
-From my earliest days in life, my Father loaded me up in the truck, often along with my sisters, and took us along on the journey of farming.
-I remember many times as a boy when my parents took me along on the journey to visit an elderly person who was a “shut-in” and take them the Lord’s Supper.
-My Father often took me along on the journey when he went to the homes of grieving friends who had lost a loved one.
+One of the things I’ve discovered is the life-changing practice of taking others along on the journey with you.
+From my earliest days in life, my father loaded me up in the truck, often along with my sisters, and took us along on the journey of farming.
+I remember many times as a boy when my parents took me along on the journey to visit an elderly person who was a “shut-in” in order to take them the Lord’s Supper.
+My father often took me along on the journey when he went to the homes of grieving friends who had lost a loved one.

 Though I didn’t realize it at the time, those were some of the most important learning moments of my life.
 I could scarcely articulate what I learned on those journeys.
 I could only teach it to someone by taking them along on the journey.